jerbarnes/multibooked/README.md

 Jeremy Barnes, Patrik Lambert, and Toni Badia.
 2016. **MultiBooked: A corpus of Basque and Catalan Hotel Reviews Annotated for Aspect-level Sentiment Classification**.
 In *Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC'18)*.

 The corpora are compiled from hotel reviews taken mainly from booking.com.
-The corpora are in Kaf/Naf format [https://github.com/opener-project/kaf/wiki/KAF-structure-overview] [https://github.com/newsreader/NAF], which is an xml-style stand-off format that allows for multiple layers of annotation.
-Each review was sentence- and word-tokenized and lemmatized using Freeling [http://nlp.lsi.upc.edu/freeling/node/1] for Catalan and ixa-pipes [http://ixa2.si.ehu.es/ixa-pipes/] for Basque.
-Finally, for each language two annotators annotated opinion holders, opinion targets, and opinion expressions for each review, following the guidelines set out in the OpeNER project [http://www.opener-project.eu/].
+The corpora are in [Kaf](https://github.com/opener-project/kaf/wiki/KAF-structure-overview)[/Naf format](https://github.com/newsreader/NAF), which is an xml-style stand-off format that allows for multiple layers of annotation.
+Each review was sentence- and word-tokenized and lemmatized using [Freeling](http://nlp.lsi.upc.edu/freeling/node/1) for Catalan and [ixa-pipes](http://ixa2.si.ehu.es/ixa-pipes/) for Basque.
+Finally, for each language two annotators annotated opinion holders, opinion targets, and opinion expressions for each review, following the guidelines set out in the [OpeNER project](http://www.opener-project.eu/).
 Details can be found in the paper.

 This package includes the two corpora, as well as providing scripts to obtain corpus statistics (corpus_stats.py), reproduce the benchmarks reported in the paper (crf.py), extract only the opinionated units from the text (extract_opinions.py), or map the aspect-level annotations to sentence- or document-level annotated corpora (extract_sentences.py).